 Some companies add nonstick chemicals to floss to make it glide more easily between your teeth.

 Avoid it: Don't give up flossing—it's important.
 Instead, choose a natural type, like those from Radius.

-More From Rodale News: 12 Household Toxins You Should Banish From Your Home
+More: 12 Household Toxins You Should Banish From Your Home

 Nonstick Hideout: Pots & Pans

 Sure, it's great to not have to scrub pots and pans after cooking.
 But all of those scratches and chips in your nonstick cookware mean you're probably eating nonstick chemicals along with your meal.

 Avoid it: Replace any nicked-up nonstick cookware with American-made cast-iron, enamel, glass, or stainless steel pots and pans.

 Nonstick chemicals are really good at repelling water, hence their use in rain gear such as boots, umbrellas, and raincoats.